NATIONAL PET ALLIANCE

 which pool of cats are being impounded by animal control shelters.

-National Pet Alliance directors have also provided a balancing perspective on a number of local and statewide panels
+National Pet Alliance directors also provided a balancing perspective on a number of local and statewide panels and

-National Pet Alliance plans to continue to serve as a front line source of information for dog and cat advocates and
+The National Pet Alliance studies continue to serve as a front line source of information for dog and cat advocates and

 legislators who are confronted with the complexities of animal issues in our society today.